tethysplatform/tethys/docs/production/installation.rst

 **Last Updated:** January 5, 2017

 This article will provide an overview of how to install Tethys Portal in a production setup ready to host apps.
 The recommended deployment platform for Python web projects is to use `WSGI <http://www.wsgi.org/>`_.
-The easiest and most stable way to deploy a WSGI application is with the `modwsgi <https://code.google.com/p/modwsgi/>`_ extension for the `Apache Server <http://httpd.apache.org/>`_.
-These instructions are optimized for Ubuntu 14.04 using Apache and modwsgi, though installation on other Linux distributions will be similar.
+The easiest way to deploy a WSGI application with conda is with `uWSGI <https://uwsgi-docs.readthedocs.io/en/latest/>`_ and Nginx.
+These instructions are optimized for Ubuntu 16.04 using Nginx and uWSGI, though installation on other Linux distributions will be similar.

 1. Install Tethys Portal
 ========================